munozcar/iris/README.md

 # IRIS: InfraRed Isothermal Slabs

+IRIS is a Python package to simulate IR and mid-IR molecular line emission from protoplanetary disks.
+The emission lines are modeled using a set of isothermal slabs, with a detailed wavelength-dependent opacity that accounts for overlapping lines and saturation.

 <img align="left" src="https://github.com/munozcar/IRIS/assets/32044135/c045b724-755e-4f9e-b086-308ff66c098d"  width="150" height="190">

 For example, to generate a slab model that includes CO and H2O: